-correlation coefficients are just as high between NP homologs as they are between replicate measurements on the same homolog, and that there is no correlation between the preferences for NP and the non-homologous protein HA (Fig. 2D).
-Overall, these results indicate that at the vast majority of sites, any differences in the amino-acid preferences between NP homologs are smaller than the noise in our experimental measurements.
+We also asked if the site-specific amino-acid preferences from each replicate showed the same pattern of correlation between homologs that we observed when comparing mean preferences.
+We again found that correlation coefficients are just as high between NP homologs as they are between replicate measurements on the same homolog, and that there is no correlation between the preferences for NP and the non-homologous protein HA (Figure 2D).
+Overall, these results indicate that at the vast majority of sites, any differences in the amino-acid preferences between NP homologs are smaller than the noise in our experimental measurements, and vastly smaller than the differences between non-homologous proteins.

 Shifts in amino-acid preferences are small for most sites The previous section shows that any widespread shifts in site-specific amino-acid preferences are smaller than the noise in our experiments.
-However, it remains possible that a small subset of sites show substantial shifts in their amino-acid preferences that are masked by examining all sites together.
-We therefore performed an analysis to identify specific sites that show shifted amino-acid preferences between homologs.
+However, it remains possible that a subset of sites show substantial shifts in their amino-acid preferences that are masked by examining all sites together.
+We therefore performed an analysis to identify specific sites with shifted amino-acid preferences between homologs.

 This analysis needed to account for the fact that experimental noise induced variation in the preferences measured in each replicate.
-Fig. 3 shows replicate measurements for both homologs at several sites in NP.
-At many sites, such as 298, all replicate measurements yielded highly reproducible amino-acid preferences both between and within homologs.
-At many other sites, such as 309, replicate measurements were quite variable both between and within homologs, probably due to fairly weak selection at that site.
-Finally, at a few sites, such as 470, replicate measurements were highly reproducible within each homolog but clearly differed between homologs.
+Figure 3 shows replicate measurements for both homologs at several sites in NP.
+At many sites, such as site 298, all replicate measurements yielded highly reproducible amino-acid preferences both between and within homologs.
+At many other sites, such as site 3, replicate measurements were quite variable both between and within homologs, probably due to fairly weak selection at that site.
+Some sites, like site 254, exhibited reproducible measurements within each homolog, and the most preferred amino acid was the same in both homologs, but the tolerance for mutations to other amino acids was distinct in each homolog.
+Finally, at a few sites, most prominently site 470, replicate measurements were highly reproducible within each homolog but clearly differed in which amino acid was most preferred between homologs.
 We therefore developed a quantitative measure of the shift in preferences between homologs that accounts for this site-specific experimental noise.